 If you’re selected for verification, don’t assume you’re being accused of doing anything wrong.
 Students are selected at random by the Department of Education.
 All you need to do is provide the documentation our office asks for—and be sure to do so by the published deadline (see below), or you won’t be able to get financial aid prior to the payment deadline.
-To determine which documents are required, please log in to your BanWeb account and review your "Eligibility Requirements by Aid Year" within the Financial Aid section.
-When submitting any forms to the Financial Aid Office, be sure to include the student's UWG ID number on each page.
+To determine which documents are required, please log in to your OneLogin account and review your "Eligibility Requirements" within the Financial Aid section; instructions can be viewed below.
+You can now submit and sign forms electronically!

 UWG's Priority Document Deadlines:

 IRS Data Retrieval Tool:

 If you used the Internal Revenue Service Data Retrieval Tool (IRS DRT) when filling out your FAFSA, and you have not changed any of the information retrieved, you will not have to verify that information.
 If you didn’t use the IRS DRT and you’re selected for verification, log back in at studentaid.gov to see whether you can use IRS DRT to fill in the relevant fields on your FAFSA.
 If not, the Financial Aid Office will require you to submit an IRS Tax Return Transcript as part of the verification process.
 You can find your tax transcript through the IRS’s Get Transcript service; detailed instructions linked below.
 Watch the video or view the example below if you have questions about requesting your IRS Tax Return Transcript.
 Please note that an IRS Tax Return Transcript is the only transcript type that can be accepted.

 The IRS Data Retrieval Tool is available on the 2021-2022 FAFSA!
 Please see the steps below on transferring your tax information into the FAFSA!

 - Easy: Transfer info with the click of a button.

 - Log in to your current FAFSA* form or start a new application on the Federal Student Aid site.